coretao-infra/OnD-AI-samples/samples/image-classify/app/scripts/NORMALIZATION_DESIGN.md

 - Prepare a summary for LLM input (e.g., "Most images are 3000x2000, file sizes range 1-4MB, 90% are JPEG, ...").

 ### 3. LLM-Assisted Baseline Selection (Mark 1)
+- Use a self-initializing, config-driven LLM module (see `llm.py`) that:
+  - Reads all LLM connection/model details from `config.ini` ([llm] section).
+  - Initializes with a default meta prompt (`default_meta_prompt` in `[llm]`), which can be overridden at runtime.
+  - The LLM module generically manages and prepends a meta/system prompt as configured or set at runtime, for any context or use case.
+  - Prepends the meta/system prompt to all LLM chat requests for context control.
 - Use Foundry Local LLM to:
   - Review the metadata summary.
   - Recommend normalization parameters that maximize consistency while minimizing unnecessary loss (e.g., "resize only images above 2500px wide to 2048px, set JPEG quality to 85, ...").